dddrrreee/cs140e-23win/labs/16-nrf-networking/README.md

         n->rxaddr = rxaddr;
         cq_init(&n->recvq, 1);

 Cheat code:
    - If you get stuck you can use `nrf_dump` to print the values we set the device too and make sure you set them to the same thing.
      It should be the case that if you change default values that both still agree!

+Key helpers:

+  1. In general, when implementing device code for an unknown
+     device: if you write a value to a register that you believe should not change, read the value back and check it.
+This will detect several errors,  First, if the register discards values in ways you didn't expect.
+Two, it is smaller than expected or you misunderstood the helper routines (this happened when people set the multi-byte address using `put8` routines which just write a single byte).
+Or, finally, if one of your NRF devices is dead (or the SPI is misconfigured).

+     We give you a routine:

+            nrf_put8_chk(n, NRF_RX_PW_P1, c.nbytes);

+     That will automatically read back the value after writing it and `panic` if it differs.
+You should use it for all standard registers (note the `NRF_STATUS` will act differently: why?)

+  2. The receive and transmit addresses are multi-byte.
+They can't be written with a simple `nrf_put8` (which just writes 1 byte).
+     You can use `nrf-hw-support.c:nrf_set_addr` to do this:

+            nrf_set_addr(n, NRF_RX_ADDR_P1, rxaddr, addr_nbytes);

+     You should use it.

 Key things: